Large classes of permutation polynomials over $\mathbb{F}_{q^2}$: Introduction

-The crucial breakthrough of this paper is that a commutative diagram with a desired property is constructed.
-More precisely, for $R=\F_{q^2}$ and the mapping $f$ induced by~\eqref{fx}, we find $\theta$, $\bar{\theta}$ and $g$ such that $\bar{\theta}\circ f= g\circ\theta$ and $S=\bar{S}$, where $S$ is a coset of the subfield $\F_q$.
+The crucial breakthrough of this paper is that a commutative diagram with desired properties is constructed.
+More precisely, for $R=\F_{q^2}$ and the mapping $f$ induced by~\eqref{fx}, we find $\theta$, $\bar{\theta}$ and $g$ such that $\bar{\theta}\circ f= g\circ\theta$, $S=\bar{S}$ and $\#S=q$.
 Hence the upper half of Figure~\ref{bi-jht} is commutative.
 According to the AGW criterion, the problem of determining whether $f(x)$ permutes $\F_{q^2}$ is reduced to another one: whether $g(x)$ permutes the smaller set $S$.
 The later problem is relatively simple since we need only calculate at most $q$ values to verifying it.